Yassmin-gamal/API-Testing_Postman-Neuman/README.md

-# API Testing Using Postman And Neuman
+# API Testing Using Postman And Newman

 - This repository contains a sample project for API testing using Postman and Newman.
 It demonstrates how to automate API tests and integrate them into a CI/CD pipeline.